 C++ Reference Example

-Let us take an example to illustrate the reference in C++.
+Let's consider an example to demonstrate referencing in C++.

 Example